-It’s that time again and Reykjavík is gearing up for the gayest weekend of the year (and that’s including the Eurovision Song Contest weekend).
+It’s that time again and Reykjavík is gearing up for the most fun weekend of the year.
 Iceland’s first Pride Parade in 1994 consisted of a handful of people, but the event has since grown into a week-long festival culminating in a procession that takes over Reykjavík’s city centre.
 This year, the festival is dedicated to baráttugleði, which means joy of fighting.
 The term refers to the struggle that queer people in Iceland have gone through in recent years and decades.

 A little bit of history

 In 1975, Hörður Torfason, an up-and-coming singer, scandalised the country when he admitted to being homosexual in an interview in magazine Samúel.
 His coming out was groundbreaking for the gay community, but society’s reaction was less than stellar.
 Faced with hostile reactions and threats, Hörður eventually left the country for a few years while the commotion died down.

 Every victory was hard-earned…